-To address the top two levels of the pyramid, this report consists of a legal part and a policy part.
+To address the top two levels of the pyramid, this part consists of a legal part and a policy part.
 Legal barriers are identified both on the European level as well as on the national level.
-To achieve this, we first define TDM in section 1.2 and provide an overview of the acts involved that are relevant to identifying the legal and policy barriers.
-Subsequently, we develop a benchmark test in section 1.3 that we use to assess, in a systematic and methodical way, the regulations that affect TDM activities.
-We identify those barriers in chapter 2, in particular in the context of copyright law, database law and data protection law.
-Chapter 3 develops a benchmark test, based on the findings of chapter 2, to assess policies as to the extent they stimulate or hamper TDM activities.
-Chapter 4 draws conclusions.
+We use the benchmark test developed in Section 4 to assess, in a systematic and methodical way, how the regulations and policies affect TDM activities.
+In Sections 0, 8 and 9, we identify the barriers in the context of copyright law, database law and data protection law, while we look at recently adopted or proposed TDM exceptions in the EU in Section 10, after which Section 11 provides an overview of TDM regulation outside the EU.
+Subsequently, Section 12 concludes part II with an assessment of stakeholder policies as to the extent they stimulate or hamper TDM activities.